doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 }
 ```

-It is! not only is nginx there, but all of the k3d images are there too!
+It is!
+Not only is nginx there, but all of the k3d images are there too!

 They're cached.

 In the events section, we see that it pulled the image in 17 seconds